louannl/unitakeaway/README.md

 </details>

 ## About The Project
-This project is a redesign of Uni Takeaway's old website, I have tried to keep
+This project is a redesign of Uni Takeaway's old website, I have kept to the brand colours and general layout of the site while adding in my own design.

 ### Built With
 - React